hemanthrajv/flutter_compass/README.md

 A Flutter compass.
 The heading varies from 0-360, 0 being north.

+_Note:_
-_Note: `null` is returned as direction on android when no sensor available._
+_Android Only: `null` is returned as direction on android when no sensor available._
+_IOS only: When location info not available, Magnetic heading is returned instead of True heading._

 ## Usage